jsrn/handcar/README.md

     $ rackup -p 3001

+## Features

+* Rails-style MVC action.
+* Integrates with SQLite.
+* Provides a CLI utility to generate a new project.

 ## License

 This code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 It's very much derived from the [original project](https://github.com/noahgibbs/rulers), which is also available under the MIT license at the time of writing.